MIC-DKFZ/nnUNet/readme.md

   they all originate from the same volume ('global Dice'; we do not compute a Dice for each validation case and then average over all cases but pretend that there is only one validation case from which we sample patches).
 The reason for this is that the 'global Dice' is easy to compute during training and is still quite useful to evaluate whether a model is training at all or not.
-A proper validation is run at the end of the training.
+A proper validation runs at the end of the training.
 - validation_raw: in this folder are the predicted validation cases after the training has finished.
 The summary.json contains the validation metrics (a mean over all cases is provided at the end of the file).